 When Are Reckless Driving and DUI Exclusive?

-There are endless permutations of situations wherein DUI and reckless driving can be charged at the same time and an equally endless number where they cannot be.
+There are endless permutations of situations wherein DUI and reckless driving can be charged simultaneously and an equally endless number where they cannot be.
 Both carry potential jail time and hefty fines.
-If you find yourself in a situation where you are charged with either one or both of these, you need to make sure your rights are protected by engaging quality representation.
+If you find yourself in a situation where you are charged with either one or both of these, you need to ensure your rights are protected by engaging quality representation.
 Jad Sarsour has helped thousands of clients in these types of situations.
 He is experienced and has the ability to assess your case and quickly determine the best course of action based on the facts.
 Please give him a call now at (571) 316-2639 to schedule your free consultation to begin building your defense immediately.